 Harriet was born in Sheffield, England.
 She studied at Falmouth University and now lives in Bristol, working from a shared studio.
 Harriet has been represented by Heart since 2014.

-The thoughtful and thought provoking nature of her work has been at the disposal of a range of international editorial clients including Die Zeit, Bild, The New York Times, The Guardian, Marie Claire France and Le Pan in Hong Kong.
+The thought provoking nature of her work has been at the disposal of a range of international editorial clients including Die Zeit, Bild, The New York Times, The Guardian, Marie Claire France and Le Pan in Hong Kong.
 Creating a series of horoscope artworks for Marie Claire seems particularly fitting for Harriet, whose work has often been described as having a dreamlike quality.
 She has also created campaigns for The British Library ‘Discovering Literature Series’ looking at the work of the writers Sylvia Plath, Virginia Woolfe and Angela Carter.

 Harriet has recently completed a scholarship at The League Residency, New York and has been a guest speaker at Guadalajara Book Fair, Mexico.
 She is the co-founder of Beginning Middle End a publishing collective of illustrators who regularly create artists books and exhibit together.